teddjames/photographywork/README.md

 # photographywork
--This is a personal photography project showcasing my work as Tedd James, organized into categories such as landscapes, portraits, and urban photography.
+-This personal photography project showcases my work as Tedd James, organized into categories such as landscapes, portraits, and urban photography.
 ## Table of Contents
 - [About](#about)
 - [Features](#features)